NiryoRobotics/pyniryo/docs/source/examples/examples_tool_action.rst

 .. note::
-    For the :ref:`Grasping <Grasping>` and :ref:`Releasing <Releasing>` sections, this command should be added in your codes !
-If you wan to use a specific tool, you need to store the |tool_id| you are using in a variable named ``tool_used``
+    For the :ref:`Grasping <Grasping>` and :ref:`Releasing <Releasing>` sections, this command should be added in your codes!
+If you want to use a specific tool, you need to store the |tool_id| you are using in a variable named ``tool_used``